aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/02-plugin-types.md

 ---
-title: How to choose the best plugin type
+title: Choosing the Plugin Type
 ---

 ## Choosing the Base Contract for Your Plugin